-We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so.
+We recognise that children/vulnerable adults cannot be expected to raise concerns in an environment where staff fail to do so.

-All staff should be aware of their duty to raise concerns, where they exist, about the management of child protection, which may include the attitude or actions of colleagues.
+All staff should be aware of their duty to raise concerns, where they exist, about the management of child/vulnerable adult protection, which may include the attitude or actions of colleagues.
 Staff should follow the Whistleblowing Policy.
-If it becomes necessary to consult outside the school, they should speak in the first instance, to the LADO.
+If it becomes necessary to consult outside the school, they should speak in the first instance, to the DO.